some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Events, notification events, and Fire&Forget methods shall use session handling if required.
+Events, notification events, and Fire&Forget methods shall use session handling if required by the application.

+This could be for example because of functional safety reasons.

 .. feat_req:: ⓘ
     :id: feat_req_someip_668